RSDKModding/RSDKv3-Decompilation/FAQ.md

 # Using Origins RSDK Files
 ### Q: Why doesn't using the datafile work?
-A: The RSDK file from Sonic Origins is formatted in the RSDKv5 datapack format, not the RSDKv3 format.
+A: The RSDK file from Sonic Origins is encrypted in the RSDKv5 datapack format, not the RSDKv3 format.
 Repacking the files in the correct format or using Data Folder Mode will fix the issue.

 ### Q: Why is there no audio?
 A: Sonic Origins doesn't have any music or sound effects contained in the game's data file, instead storing and handling all in-game audio itself through Hedgehog Engine 2.
 You can fix this by simply inserting the audio files from another version of the game.